Forbidden Siren 2: Plot

 Having fled the Underworld, Akiko notices a massive pylon reaching into the sky.
 She follows a psychic trail to where Shu and Kanae fell into the sea in 1976.
 Shu contacts Akiko from beyond the grave and asks her to save his father, Ryuhei, who has transformed into a kou-yamibito, a grotesque human/yamirei creature much stronger and more deadly than a normal yamibito.
 Shu leads her to a sacred tree branch which is traditionally used to keep evil spirits from the dead.
 Akiko finds a mysterious artifact, the Anunnaki Remains.
 Eventually, she destroys Ryuhei, stabbing him with the branch and freeing his soul.
 His body transforms into the Mekkoju tree.
 Akiko receives another vision – Ryuhei's murder.
 In the vision, Kanae flees, covered in Ryuhei's blood, but as she passes a mirror she sees Akiko's face.
 In the real world, Akiko collapses, and when she raises her head, she now looks and sounds like Kanae/Yuri.
 No longer able to resist Mother's power, she becomes another avatar.

 Ikuko discovers the Anunnaki Remains lodged into the Mekkoju tree, now entwined in the tower.
 With it, she destroys Shigeru, who has turned into a kou-yamibito, freeing his soul.
-Meanwhile, on the Bright Win, Mamoru and Yorito and scale the tower.
+Meanwhile, on the Bright Win, Mamoru and Yorito scale the tower.
 Mamoru believes their current reality is fake, a copy of the real world where time has folded back on itself.
 He believes the pylon reaches the point where two worlds intersect, and that is where Mother will pass from the fake reality into the real one.
 He and Yorito ascend the tower and obtain a Mekkoju branch for Tsuneo, now also a kou-yamibito.
 Tsuneo knocks Yorito off the tower, but Mamoru destroys him, also freeing his soul.

 Having survived his fall, Yorito vows to destroy every yamirei and yamibito.
 He discovers the yamirei are living in an old school and destroys it with a flare gun.
 He kills and frees the soul of Okita, before being confronted by Takeaki, transformed into a kou-yamibito.
 Yorito defeats Takeaki, but Ichiko appears, her face swollen into a single eye.
 She transforms into Otoshigo and attacks Yorito.
 He destroys the creature, celebrating, as he believes the nightmare is over.